ericleigh007/MSVSExtensionWalkThrus/TextAdornment/Readme.md

 # TextAdornment Using an Editor Item Template
 This subpath is for the ```TextAdornment``` sample.
-It adds an outline around certain text (determined by the extension itself) within the editor buffer.
+The extension draws outlines around certain text (determined by the extension itself) within the editor buffer.
+A text adornment could be used to call attention to certain content within the buffer.

 ## Steps
 In this case, all that is necessary is to create a VSIX Project and add a template item for Text Adornment.